boarchuz/bo_dfu/README.md

  - **USB Compliance**

-    This is a minimal USB Low Speed (1.5MHz) implementation with the specific and limited goal of adding and USB DFU support to the bootloader.
+    This is a minimal USB Low Speed (1.5MHz) implementation with the specific and limited goal of adding USB DFU support to the bootloader.
 It is *mostly* compliant.

  - **Partitions**